Numerical analysis of the SIMP model for the topology optimization problem of minimizing compliance in linear elasticity: The SIMP model

-For a finite element discretization of the linear elasticity PDE constraint, we must recast \cref{eq:elasticitypde} in variational form.
-The most common choice, in the topology optimization literature, is the primal formulation due to its simplicity and comparatively computational inexpense due to fewer degrees of freedom.
-Despite the issue of locking (discussed later), all known FEM convergence results deal solely with the primal formulation.
-Hence, in this work, we study the primal formulation and provide results for some open problems in the literature.
+For a FE discretization of the linear elasticity PDE constraint, we must recast \cref{eq:elasticitypde} in variational form.
+The most common choice, in the topology optimization literature, is the primal formulation and all known FE convergence results for the SIMP model only deal with this case.
+The primal formulation substitutes the explicit formula for the stress tensor $\tS$ into the first equation of \cref{eq:elasticitypde}.
+Thus the two PDE constraints reduce to one PDE constraint in terms of $\vu$ and $\rho$.
+This PDE constraint is then multiplied by a test function $\vv$ and an integration by parts is performed.
+The advantage of the primal formulation lies in its simplicity and cost-effectiveness, attributed to the reduced computational load from not discretizing the stress tensor, thus saving degrees of freedom.

+By choosing not to eliminate the stress tensor, one may form a mixed formulation whereby one discretizes and solves for the stress tensor and elastic displacement independently.
+There are multiple mixed formulations found in the literature and we refer the interested reader to \cite[Ch.~VI.3]{Braess2007}.
+In this work we solely consider a primal formulation and leave the analysis of different mixed formulations for future work.